-In special circumstances, observations that cannot be supported with the warm IRAC AOT may be executed with Instrument Engineering Requests (IERs).
-Long staring observations that in the past used IERs (i.e. extrasolar planets) should now use AORs with a PCRS Peak-Up.
-Due to the SSC resources required to support the creation and execution of IERs, these observations will be approved in a limited number of cases and only for very highly ranked science programs.
-The principal investigator for any program that requires the generation of IERs should consult with the SSC well in advance of submitting the proposal.
+In special circumstances, observations that cannot be supported with the warm IRAC AOT have been executed with Instrument Engineering Requests (IERs).
+Programs requiring IERs are no longer supported except through Director's Discretionary time.
+Long staring observations that in the past used IERs (e.g. extrasolar planets) should now use AORs with a PCRS Peak-Up.